-Deemed as “natural” and a “safer alternative for opioid addiction”, kratom has risen in popularity in mainstream society, especially since it is legal in many states.
-However, the Food and Drug Administration warns users about the “deadly risks” associated with consuming this herb and that ultimately, the usage should not be treated any differently than someone consuming other addictive opioids.
+Deemed as “natural” and a “safer alternative for opioid addiction,” kratom has risen in popularity in mainstream society, especially since it is legal in many states.
+However, the Food and Drug Administration warns users about the “deadly risks associated with kratom” and that, ultimately, the usage should not be treated any differently than someone consuming other addictive opioids.

-So what exactly is this herb that has gained substantial acceptability, particularly with people struggling with opioid addiction?
+So what exactly is this herb that has gained substantial acceptability, particularly among people struggling with opioid addiction?
 Is it dangerous to consume?
 And does someone consuming kratom need treatment for substance abuse?

-Growing abundantly in the jungles of Thailand and Southeast Asia, kratom has historically been used by farmers and rubber trappers wanting an energy boost and increased stamina under the intensive, long-hours in the sun and heat.
-Because this herb is in the same family as the coffee tree, many people have looked to this plant to supply “natural energy”, however, when you look into the psychotropic (mind-altering) effects this herb produces, one can see it’s anything but simply an energy-booster.
+Kratom is abundant in the jungles of Thailand and Southeast Asia, and it has historically been used by farmers and rubber trappers wanting an energy boost and increased stamina under the long, intense hours in the sun and heat.
+Because this herb is in the same family as the coffee tree, many people have looked to this plant to supply “natural energy.”
+However, when you look into the psychotropic (mind-altering) effects this herb produces, it’s plain to see that it’s more than simply an energy-booster.

 Is Kratom Addictive?

 Long story short: yes, kratom is addictive for the user.
-Although many people believe that kratom can help someone when detoxing off opioids or even “cure” an opiate addict, kratom is physically and psychologically addictive, meaning that the same properties that make it a potential “opioid detox agent” are the same properties that are likely to give rise to another form of addiction.
-As such, like other opioids, kratom can cause a user to become dependent on the herb, causing the user to continue using the substance to ward off any possible unpleasurable withdrawal symptoms from occurring.
+Although many people believe that kratom can help someone when detoxing off opioids or even “cure” an opiate addict, kratom is both physically and psychologically addictive, meaning that the same properties that make it a potential “opioid detox agent” are the same properties that are likely to give rise to another form of addiction.
+Like other opioids, kratom can cause a user to become dependent on the herb, causing the user to continue using the substance to ward off any possible withdrawal symptoms.

-Furthermore, by consuming kratom, one has an increased risk of seeking harder, more effect-producing opioids to satiate their need to feel certain desired effects.
-As such, kratom has a potential of being a gateway substance into harder substances.
-Therefore, by taking a closer look at this powerful plant, one can reasonably conclude that this “natural” plant is anything but a “safer alternative to an opioid addiction”, and if anything spurs the current opioid epidemic into further dangerous depths.
+Furthermore, by consuming kratom, one has an increased risk of seeking harder, more effect-producing opioids to satiate the need to feel certain desired effects.
+As such, kratom has the potential to be a gateway substance to harder substances.
+By taking a closer look at this powerful plant, one can reasonably conclude that this “natural” plant is anything but a “safer alternative to an opioid addiction,” and if anything spurs the current opioid epidemic into further dangerous depths.

 The sad reality is that kratom can even cause death in some users.
 The FDA has tracked at least 44 deaths associated with kratom usage.
 Unfortunately, this number may be on the rise as more and more people are trying kratom out of curiosity or with misconceptions about the safety of this herb.
-Because of these side-effects, kratom has become a controlled substance in 16 countries and is banned in many states, including: Indiana, Tennessee, Wisconsin, Alabama, and Arkansas.
-Several other states are starting to follow suite in banning this dangerously addictive substance, as well.
+Because of these side effects, kratom has become a controlled substance in 16 countries and is banned in many states, including Indiana, Wisconsin, Vermont, Alabama, and Arkansas.
+Several more states are also starting to follow suit in banning this dangerously addictive substance.

 What are the Withdrawal Symptoms and Timeline of Detoxing off Kratom?

 When detoxing off kratom, one can expect to experience certain withdrawal symptoms.
-The severity of the symptoms experienced varies person-to-person depending on many factors, such as: genetics, how severe the addiction was (how much was taken and the duration of usage), and any underlying medical conditions the person may have (depression, anxiety, etc.).
-Some of the common withdrawal symptoms experienced with kratom withdrawal are:
+The severity of the symptoms experienced varies person-to-person depending on many factors, such as genetics, how severe the addiction was (how much was taken and the duration of usage), and any underlying medical conditions the person may have (depression, anxiety, etc.).

 - Runny nose